Published September 23, 2022

 Introduction

 The .NET Multi-platform App UI (.NET MAUI) is a cross-platform framework for creating native mobile and desktop apps with C# and XAML.
-You can use the .NET MAUI app that operates on Android, iOS, MacOS, and Windows using a single code base. .NET MAUI is open-source and is an improvement of Xamarin Forms.
-The UI controls have been rewritten from the bottom-up for performance and extensibility.
-Additionally, it has been expanded from the mobile platform to include desktop use cases.
+You can use .NET MAUI to operate on Android, iOS, MacOS, and Windows using a single code base. .NET MAUI is open-source and is an improvement over Xamarin Forms.
+The UI controls have been rewritten from the ground up for performance and extensibility.
+Additionally, it has expanded from the mobile platform to include desktop use cases.
 If you've ever used Xamarin Forms to create cross-platform user interfaces, then you'll find that the .NET MAUI framework has a lot in common with it.

-Nevertheless, there are some distinctions.
-You can construct multi-platform apps with the .NET MAUI Framework by using a single project, but you can add platform-specific code and resources if needed.
+However, there are some differences.
+You can construct multi-platform apps with the .NET MAUI Framework using a single project, but you can add platform-specific code and resources if needed.
 One of the main goals of .NET MAUI is to allow you to write as much of your app logic and UI layout in a single code base as possible. .NET MAUI will be available for all platforms and will support the existing MVVM and XAML patterns.

 .NET MAUI allows developers to work on various platforms such as mobile development and Windows platforms.